-A customer should be open during the cooperation with the software house’s representative.
+A customer should be open during the cooperation with the software development’s representative.
 Michał Bartyzel in a book called ‘Conversation Patterns for Software Professionals’, noted that customers indeed know their needs, but they do not know what they want.
 And that is the key.
 The client needs to work on the articulation of his or her needs and how that need can be realized by the software solution.
 This reduces the uncertainty and likelihood of building a solution that will not satisfy the actual needs of the client.

 At the same time, a non-disclosure agreement (NDA) document should not be a problem for a professional contractor.
 It gives necessary comfort needed in the process of gaining mutual trust.